spotify/luigi/doc/configuration.rst

 client_type
   The type of client to use.
 Default is the InsecureClient that requires no authentication.
-Other hdfs clients are KerberosClient and TokenClient.

-token
-  The Hadoop delagation token.
-Only used when client_type is TokenClient.
+The other option is to use kerberos authentication with the KerberosClient.

 Per Task Retry-Policy